stormdirus2/ad_vitam/README.md

 * A 'Second Wind' status effect to give you time to collect your items before burning up!
 * Roasted Spider eyes as an easy way to acquire Weakness for curing!
 * A 'Memento Mori' status effect to store and reapply Attrition upon Player death just to feel the PAIN!
 (And, yknow, balance Demons a bit)
 * Host rebellion!
+(Curses!
+Where's some anti-Union laws when you need em??)
 * Hostile detection balancing!
+(Watch out!
+At least one of those Zombies has found you out!)
 * A (disabled by default) Attrition softlock feature for a semi-hardcore experience!
 * Advancements!
 * Gamerules!